davidk132/processwire-docker-compose/README.md

 # About this ProcessWire Setup

-Dockerfile.
+**Dockerfile**.
 Sets up the instance of PHP and Apache in its own container, including the specific dependencies required by ProcessWire.
 The dependencies are loaded and configured through a file called `local.ini` which is similar to `php.ini`.
 See PHP documentation for more info.
 I am choosing `local.ini` in order to avoid PHP upgrade issues in the future.
 This is probably unnecessary for a development site, however your future self should be your best friend.
 I like to think about what possible future problems I can avoid with what we know now.

-docker-compose.yml.
+**docker-compose.yml**.
 Builds MySQL in its own container and links it with the PHP/Apache container in a common network.
 It also sets up a folder for your website data in a location on the host (i.e. your laptop computer).

-init.sh (required).
+**init.sh**.
 This is a bash script that sets up `local.ini` (mentioned above) and runs the server.
-This could also happen within 'docker-compose.yml' however things get complicated when you're tryint to create a new directory (i.e. `/conf.d` for the `local.ini` file) inside Docker Compose.
+This could also happen within 'docker-compose.yml' however things get complicated when you're trying to create a new directory (i.e. `/conf.d` for the `local.ini` file) inside Docker Compose.

 ## Setting up your instance of ProcessWire